-Distribution: in the British Isles, the pine marten is mainly confined to remote areas of Scotland, Wales, the Lake District and Irish Republic; some isolated populations exist in eastern and south-western parts of England.
+Distribution: in the British Isles, the pine marten is mainly confined to remote areas of Scotland, Wales, the Lake District and Irish Republic.
 Also found in rest of Europe, except southern Spain, Portugal and the Balkan peninsula.

 Habitat: woodland, mainly coniferous but found in mixed woodland too.
 Sometimes lives on rocky moorland and hillsides.

 Description: cat-size and slender with long, dark, chestnut-brown fur and a bushy tail; has a distinctive creamy-yellow throat.